codersudharshan/Organization-Management-Service-/README.md

 # Organization Management Service

+**GitHub Repository:** [Your Repository Link Here]

 A FastAPI-based backend service for managing organizations with MongoDB.
 Each organization is assigned its own database collection, and administrators are authenticated using JWT tokens.
+The application follows a class-based design pattern for modularity and maintainability.

 ## Features